-- 1. Find the roll of supplied 1⁄4 inch, black, polyethylene Tubing and three Air Line Tee Connectors. - 2.
+- 1. Find the roll of supplied 1/4 inch, black, polyethylene Tubing and three Air Line Tee Connectors. - 2.
 Measure the distances for each of the seven (7) Tubing pieces you will need (see the drawing on the previous page) for the Air Lines. - 3.
 Cut seven pieces of Tubing to the measured lengths from the roll of Tubing. - 4.
-Connect the various pieces of Tubing to the Air Line Tee Connectors on the Lift, as shown in the drawing on the previous page.
+Connect the various pieces of Tubing to the Air Line Tee Connectors on the Lift, as shown in the drawing on the previous page for the locations of the Tubing pieces.